kartograph/kartograph.org/docs/kartograph.js/index.md

 ### Conditional styling

-By passing functions instead of values you can apply conditional styling.
-This way you can easily create a choropleth map.
+By passing a function instead of static values you can apply conditional styling.
+This way you can create [choropleth maps](/showcase/choropleth/).

 	map.getLayer('mylayer').style('fill', function(data) {